askimed/nf-test/docs/assertions/snapshots.md

 assert snapshot(workflow.out.channel1, workflow.out.channel2).match()
 ```

 Every object that is serializable can be included into snapshots.
 Therefore you can even make a snapshot of the complete workflow or process object.
-This includes stdout, stderr, exist status, trace, ... and is the easiest way to create a test that checks for all of this properties:
+This includes stdout, stderr, exist status, trace etc.  and is the easiest way to create a test that checks for all of this properties:

 ```
 assert snapshot(workflow).match()